Lemon zest twist (discarded) & skewered maraschino cherry

 If there is such a thing as a 'Rum Aviation', then this is surely it.

-The proportions of the original 1935 recipe stipulate equal amounts of maraschino and lemon juice but even my recipe is on the tart side so the sweet cherry garnish that accompanies this cocktail should be reserved for a treat at the end.
-Don't be tempted to drop the cherry into the drink or both appearance and balance will be muddied.
+The proportions of the original 1935 recipe stipulate equal amounts of maraschino and lemon juice but even my recipe with a third less lemon is on the tart side.
+Don't be tempted to drop the cherry garnish into the drink or both appearance and balance will be muddied.
+Skewer the cherry and reserve for a sweet treat at the end.

 My original take on this classic (up until July 2020) was 60ml light rum, 22.5ml maraschino liqueur and 15ml lemon juice but this packs a whopping 80ml of alcohol.
 The above recipe scales this back by a third to still pack a double shot punch but in a drink that hopefully won't be a killer blow to the night.